 Changing printer toner cartridges at the office is a fairly routine maintenance task that goes along with having a laser printer or multifunction device.
 However, many people often wonder if the contents within these cartridges could be harmful to their health.

-So, is printer toner bad for your health?
+So, does laser printer toner pose health risks?
 We will take a look at the research to help you better understand the dangers, if any, that come along with changing that printer toner cartridge.

 Is Printer Toner Toxic?